 He forbade anyone to sell a slave or a maid-servant to a procurer or trainer of gladiators without giving a reason therefor.
 HA Hadr.
 18.8

 At the time of Hadrian’s 43rd birthday, his friend Titus Haterius Nepos, an equestrian officer, was the procurator of the ludus magnus (CIL XI 5213) and was in charge of training gladiators and organising public games for imperial occasions.

-The ludus magnus was built adjacent to the Colosseum to which it was connected by an underground passageway to allow gladiators to make their way to the arena without being seen.
+The ludus magnus was built adjacent to the Colosseum, to which an underground passageway connected it to allow gladiators to make their way to the arena without being seen.
 It was constructed under the reign of emperor Domitian but underwent various reconstructions under Trajan, later completed by Hadrian.

 Hadrian was to give more gladiatorial games in the year 119 on the occasion of special honours given to his “most beloved” mother-in-law following her death on 23 December of the same year (CIL VI 02080) after a “long widowhood” (as Hadrian himself noted in his funerary address for her (CIL XIV 3579).
-Salonia Matidia, who Hadrian regarded as his own mother, was to be deified and honoured with a temple and an altar in the Campus Martius, close to the Pantheon.
-She would thus become the first divinised Roman woman to be dedicated a full-scale temple of her own.
+Salonia Matidia, whom Hadrian regarded as his mother, was to be deified and honoured with a temple and an altar in the Campus Martius, close to the Pantheon.
+She would thus become the first divinised Roman woman to be dedicated to a full-scale temple of her own (read more here).